Why finance savvy Expats need to read the Talmud!

 (Fees mean you wouldn’t get all that of course, but you’d definitely get a good chunk of it).

-Property is considered a safe investment high return strategy, but there is a big elephant in the room and that’s cost.
+Property is considered a relatively safe investment strategy, but there is a big elephant in the room and that’s cost.

-Don’t you need a lot more money to invest in property?
+Don’t you need more money to invest in property?

 Well yes you do need some money to invest in property, but maybe not as much as you think.